-11. Where do I find the European Directive on the Recognition of Professional Qualifications on the Internet?
+11. Where do I find the European Directive on the Recognition of Professional Qualifications (EEA Agreement, Bilateral Agreements) on the Internet?

-The European Directive on the Recognition of Professional Qualifications (2005/36/EC) can be downloaded under the following link:
+The European Directive on the Recognition of Professional Qualifications (2005/36/EC), the EEA Agreement and the Bilateral Agreements can be downloaded under the following links: